eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Participant Configuration
 =========================

-At the yaml base level, along with ``allowlist`` tag, there will be the different Participants that will be created, along with their specific configuration.
+At the yaml base level, along with ``allowlist`` tag, there will be the Participants that will be created, together with their specific configuration.
 Each Participant is identified by a unique :term:`Participant Id` that will be the yaml *key*.
 The yaml *value* for this *key* is the configuration for this specific Participant.
 There could be any number of Participants, and Participant types could be repeated.